-Islamabad: Real estate stakeholders have requested the government to retract the taxes introduced on property transactions through Budget 2019-20; thereby offsetting some of the impact of the ongoing coronavirus pandemic on the country’s real estate sector, a news source reported.
+Islamabad: Real estate stakeholders have requested the government to retract taxes introduced on real estate transactions through Budget 2019-20; thereby offsetting some of the impacts of the ongoing coronavirus pandemic on the country’s real estate sector, a news source reported.

 Punjab property value assessment begins; taxes expected to increase by 30%

 According to details, negotiations have been underway between real estate stakeholders, the federal government, and the Federal Board of Revenue (FBR) on the matter.
 These individuals have been pushing for a reduction in the duration during which the Capital Gains Tax (CGT) is applicable to the transfer of properties.